logiquants/Logiquants-Website/content/blog/4-6-23-canadian-lumber-stocks-to-buy.md

 1. • Interlisted on the TSX and NYSE
    • Annual Dividend Yield of 1.67%
    • Share Price is $96.80
    • Price-to-Earnings Ratio of 3.44
+   • Book Value of $122.51 Per Share
+   • Profit Margin of 20.36%
+   • Debt-to-Equity Ratio of 0.07
 2.

 * Interlisted on the TSX and NYSE